 Komik is only 2 hours ahead of Hikkim and can easily be reached in 15 minutes.

 Hikkim to Langza is a total of 9 kilometers and will take you 30-40 minutes to complete.
 The road is all a narrow and dirt trail with no tarmac.

 Hikkim to Manali is a total of 220 kilometers.
 Due to the poor conditions of the roads en route, the journey can take anywhere between 8 to 12 hours to complete.

 Kibber and Hikkim are located about 33 kilometers apart from each other.
 There is no direct road connecting the two villages.
 From Hikkim, you will have to drive down to Manali Kaza highway and then take the road to Kibber.
 Same way, from Kibber as well, you will have to drive down to Key Monastery and then take the road towards Hikkim.
 The journey is at least 90 minutes long.

 Tabo to Hikkim

-Hikkim and Tabo are about 70 kilometers; and 3 hours of road journey apart.
+Hikkim and Tabo are about 70 kilometers.
+The journey will take you about 3 hours to complete.

 Hikkim is at an elevation of 4,400 m (14,400 ft).